Connor Clifton: Buffalo Sabres

 On July 1, 2023, Clifton left the Bruins as a free agent and was signed to a three-year, $9.99 million contract with the Buffalo Sabres.
 On October 27, 2023, Clifton delivered an illegal check to the head on New Jersey Devils captain Nico Hischier, who was injured on the play.
 Clifton was assessed a match penalty, and following a league hearing was suspended for two games.

 Pittsburgh Penguins

-On June 28, 2025 Clifton, and the 39th pick in the 2025 NHL Entry Draft, was traded to the Pittsburgh Penguins for Conor Timmins and Issac Belliveau.
+On June 28, 2025, Clifton, and the 39th pick in the 2025 NHL entry draft, was traded to the Pittsburgh Penguins in exchange for Conor Timmins and Issac Belliveau.
+In the season, Clifton appeared in 50 games on the blueline with the Penguins recording 2 goals and 4 assists for 6 points in a third-pairing role.

+Return to Boston

+On July 1, 2026, as a free agent, Clifton returned to the Bruins organization in signing a two-year, $4.5 million contract.

+Personal life

+Clifton married his wife, Amanda Thompson, in August 2021.
+Their daughter was born in June 2024.